seanken/ASE_LongRead/README.md

 If instead of gene level results on wants isoform level resutls (including premrna as a seperate isoform for each gene) one can use ASEFromBamTrans.nf.
 Same arguments, except no strand argument (ignores strand).

+Note the above uses a premapped bam.
+We also have IsoformLevelASE_MAS.nf which is similiar, except it builds a isoform reference (including premrna) and maps to that.
+Note both are experimental, will likely improve with time.

 ## Required packages to run

 In order to run the above ASE pipelines, need the following on the path: